 - Peak permit fee, National park fees, airport charges.

 - Experience climbing Sherpa guide and experienced high altitude porter.

-- Climbing group gear i.e. lead Rope, anchor building gear, tent and dry food.
+- Climbing group gear i.e. leads Rope, anchor building gear, tent, and dry food.

 - Salary and insurance for our guide & porter.

-- Member 2 person Tents for camping for both staff and guest.
+- Member 2 person Tents for camping for both staff and guests.